Investing in residential or lifestyle land

 You can apply for consent to use land that is classed as residential or lifestyle in various ways to support your business.
-You must intend to use the land in the ordinary course of your business – for example, you operate an aerodrome at a remote area, and you need residential land to build staff accommodation because the closest town does not offer reasonable alternatives.
+You must intend to use the land in the ordinary course of your business – for example, if you operate an aerodrome at a remote area, and you need residential land to build staff accommodation because the closest town does not offer reasonable alternatives.

-- You cannot live on the residential land
+- You cannot live on the residential land.

-- If you do not use all the land for the purpose for which you were granted consent, you will be required to on-sell it, unless you can meet the tests for non-residential or increased housing consents above.
+- If you do not use all the land for the purpose for which you were granted consent, you will be required to on-sell it unless you can meet the tests for non-residential or increased housing consents above.

 If you have a proven track record as a quality investor and are using one of the residential land development pathways above, you may choose to apply for a standing consent to acquire land that is residential but not otherwise sensitive.
 If granted, this allows you to apply for consent before identifying the property you want to buy.
 A standing consent covers a predetermined number of transactions and has a use-by date.
 You must notify us each time you use a standing consent to complete a transaction.

 There is a high threshold for a standing consent to be granted.
 You will need to have detailed business plans that are well advanced and be able to justify the need for one over a one-off consent.
 Additional conditions will apply.
-If you are considering applying for a standing consent, please contact us first to discuss the requirements.
+If you are considering applying for a standing consent, contact us first to discuss the requirements.

 Find information on the OIO fees framework and the fees for one-off and standing consents.